See that photo above? That’s a picture of me and my 10-year-old son, Duncan, playing Minecraft together.

 I know that might be hard to believe.
 So at my son’s suggestion, he and I came up with some examples.

-Task: Build a Shelter Skill: Planning and Prioritizing
+Task: Build a shelter

 The object of Minecraft is to survive in an imaginary world.
 The first thing you need to do is build a shelter before sunset.
 If you don’t, monsters like Creepers and Zombies will come out at night and destroy you.
 You need to build a shelter quickly.
 Do you build a simple hut out of dirt?
 Do you take refuge in a cave or collect wood to build a house?
 You need to plan and set priorities in order to survive.

-Task: Keep Track of Inventory Skill: Organization
+Task: Keep track of inventory

-In Minecraft, you keep building supplies, food and tools in your inventory.
+In Minecraft, you keep building supplies, food, and tools in your inventory.
 Space is limited.
 Organization is important.
 If there are items that can’t fit in the inventory, they must be stored in wooden chests.
 The more items you have, the more important it is to stay organized.
 You need to know where to find things when you need them.

 To create things, you use a “crafting table” and a recipe.
 You need to remember the ingredients in that recipe.
 An example is TNT, an explosive used in the game.
 To craft a block of TNT, you need to gather gunpowder and sand and add them to the crafting table.
 This process requires the use of .

-Task: Handle the Unexpected Skill: Flexible Thinking
+Task: Handle the unexpected

 Sometimes in Minecraft, you may get lost while gathering wood or mining underground.
 You may find yourself away from your shelter after dark and surrounded by monsters.
 Or you may accidentally fall into a ravine or cave.
 You need flexible thinking to handle these unexpected situations.